carrollea/GetSequences/README.md

 ## Inputs

 - fasta -fasta file that contains the sequences of interest along with sequences you don't need
-- ID file a file containing IDs corresponding to your sequences of interest.
+- ID file -a file containing IDs corresponding to your sequences of interest.
 Must be the same as the IDs used in the fasta file.
 - min length -the minimum length of your sequence
 - max length -the maximum length of your sequence